-As a board-certified and licensed specialist in pediatric dentistry, it is our obligation to provide not only the highest quality of dental care for your child but to create an environment that will optimize the dental experience.
+As a board-certified and licensed specialist of pediatric dentistry in Worthington OH, it is our obligation to provide not only the highest quality of dental care for your child but to create an environment that will optimize the dental experience.
 Upon entering the office, you are greeted by a bright and cheery reception complete with tranquil and soothing aquariums.
 From the outset of your visit, your child is entertained but relaxed.
 During the initial visit, extra time is provided to allow your child time to acclimate to his new surroundings and our staff.
 From the creation of a physical facility designed specifically for children to the sequencing of patient care, the dental visit is carefully orchestrated to enhance the dental experience for your child and minimize many of the common fears and anxieties associated with dentistry.

 Nitrous Oxide (Laughing Gas)